adi-dee/scroll-tell/README.md

 ## Javascript
 This exercise is intended to allow you to focus on storytelling but you will need to make some simple javascript edits in addition to customising the HTML content, media assets and CSS.
+I recommend you use the Example 2 or 3, which have better functionality to handle resizing of the window - handleResize()

 Depending on the level of changes you want to make to the functionality, you can edit the Javascript in the file:
 ### Add your own images and captions
 - You can swop in your own images and captions without changing the Javascript - check the code to see how the HTML dataset is set up for differnt types of media.
 ### Add simple functionality to step enter
 - handleStepEnter() function - To add functionality (e.g. provide captions for media other than images) you will need to edit the javascript here
 ### More complex functionality (optional)
+- handleResize() function - handles resizing of display window
 - Scrollama - Fading steps in and out and to handle resizing of the display window.
 - Scrollama setup() - here you can change details of how steps function.
 Useful for debugging - Display lines help you debug scrolling and other usability issues.
 Set debug="false" to get rid of the guidelines.